Pest Animal Management

 1080 Baiting

 Council has a twice yearly 1080 baiting program for the control of wild dogs, foxes and feral pigs.
-Council’s Coordinated baiting programs are generally run around May and September each year (weather/resource dependant), for the next upcoming baiting program please Click here for details
+Council’s Coordinated baiting programs are generally run around April and September each year (weather/resource dependant).

 Council can support landowners to conduct 1080 baiting programs at other times during the year by appointment.